Cliff Warren

-Cliff Warren (born March 8, 1968) is an American college basketball coach who is currently an assistant coach for the SMU Mustangs.
+Cliff Warren (born March 8, 1968) is an American college basketball coach.
 He previously served as the head coach for Jacksonville University.

 Playing career

 Born in Silver Spring, Maryland, Warren played collegiately at Mount St. Mary's University from 1986 to 1990.
 Warren was a two-year starter for the Mountaineers, where he finished his career ranked in the top five in assists and top 50 in scoring in the school record book.
 As a senior in 1989–90, he averaged 10.4 points and 5.0 assists per game, while leading The Mount to its first winning season at the Division I level.

 Assistant coach

 Warren returned to his alma mater in 1994 to take his first coaching job as an assistant under Jim Phelan.

 Warren then served from 1997 to 2000 as an assistant at Siena under Paul Hewitt.
 Warren spent five years under Paul Hewitt at Georgia Tech.
 Warren was a part of the coaching staff that led the Yellow Jackets to the 2004 national championship game, losing to UConn.